advanced-security/maven-dependency-submission-action/README.md

 ## Development

 To develop on this project, a Codespace has been provided that will provide all the necessary tools and installation of a JDK and Maven for the test suite to pass.
-Just opne a Codespace and you can start to develop in the quickest possible timeframe.
+Just open a Codespace and you can start to develop in the quickest possible timeframe.

 The codebase is in TypeScript to make it easier for maintenance.